xolox/python-linux-utils/README.rst

    :target: https://coveralls.io/r/xolox/python-linux-utils?branch=master

 The Python package `linux-utils` provides utility functions that make it easy to script system administration tasks on Linux_ systems in Python.
+The following functionality is currently implemented:

+- Parsing of the `/etc/fstab`_ and `/etc/crypttab`_ configuration files.
+- A basic Python API for cryptsetup_ and a Python implementation of cryptdisks_start_ and cryptdisks_stop_.

-At the moment only parsing of the ``/etc/fstab`` and ``/etc/crypttab`` configuration files is implemented, but more functionality will soon be released.
-The package is currently tested on cPython 2.6, 2.7, 3.4, 3.5, 3.6 and PyPy (2.7).
+The package is currently tested on cPython 2.6, 2.7, 3.4, 3.5, 3.6 and PyPy
+(2.7) on Ubuntu Linux (using `Travis CI`_).

 .. contents::
    :local: